Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 ### Installation

-The device can be fixed on a flat surface using the lateral mounting holes of the case, see chapter 6.1 for a detailed description of all housing dimensions.
+The device can be fixed on a flat surface using the lateral mounting holes of the case, see [Hardware Variations](../../hardware.md) for a detailed description of all housing dimensions.
 Alternatively we offer as accessory a mounting clip for a standard 35mm DIN rail.
 The device can then easily snapped on a such rails.
 It can therefore be added to a variety of racks alongside other devices.